Brick-Force-Aurora/Brick-Force/README.md

 - Can be changed under registry path HKEY_CURRENT_USER\SOFTWARE\EXE Games\BrickForce (set BfVoice & BfLanguage to 1 for english)

 ## Notes
+- This is a non-commercial fan project and not associated with any of the companies originally involved in the development and publishing of the game
 - Code in _Emulator folder is newly added to the game
 - Other code is mostly reverse engineered (decompiled) from the original game and refined so it compiles as a VS project
 - Therefore commercial use of this project is not recommended